 GDT: Can you tell me a little about yourself?
 What was life like growing up?
 What are some of the memories and experiences that have stuck with you?

 MD: I come from a working class family, Catholic, in a mid-sized city.
 I am the middle child between two brothers.
-We spent summers going on camping trips, fishing trips with picnics, but mostly hanging around while my parents were working, left to our own devices.
+We spent all our summers going on camping trips, fishing trips with picnics fit to be called feasts, we managed to use up many of the top coolers of the time, during that time, we received more guests at our picnics then at our home, this should give you an idea of how much time we spent out there.
+Back home, it was mostly me hanging around while my parents were working, left to our own devices.
 I think I spent a lot of time by myself making things and drawing.
 I was involved with sports a bit, but I did not go in so much.
 I did things on my own, or watched.
 I was an introvert.

 What is your first memory of experiencing art?
 How did it all come about?
 Can you talk about life after this moment?
 Was it different?
 Was it the same?